 Visual, real, or demonstrative evidence is admissible where it tends to resolve some issue at trial and is relevant, so long as its probative value outweighs its prejudicial effect.
-1178 In line with these principles, a trial court should admit evidence of an out-ofcourt experiment only when there is a substantial similarity between the conditions existing at the time of the occurrence giving rise to the litigation and the conditions created by the experiment.
-However, the conditions do not have to be identical; the experiment may be admitted if the trial court, in exercising its discretion, finds the difference in condition to be A trial court may permit a demonstration of the plaintiff's injury as long as it focuses on "the extent and nature of the injury" and is not designed to inflame the minds of the jury.
-1181 The admission of such demonstrative evidence is within the trial court's discretion and is subject to an abuse of discretion review.1182 expert conducted his research "for the purpose of litigation").
+1229 In line with these principles, a trial court should admit evidence of an out-of-court experiment only when there is a substantial similarity between the conditions existing at the time of the occurrence giving rise to the litigation and the conditions created by the experiment.
+1230 However, the conditions do not have to be identical; the experiment may be admitted if the trial court, in exercising its discretion, finds the difference in condition to be minor.
+1231 A trial court may permit a demonstration of the plaintiff's injury as long as it focuses on "the extent and nature of the injury" and is not designed to inflame the minds of the jury.
+1232 The admission of such demonstrative evidence is within the trial court's discretion and is subject to an abuse of discretion review.
+1233 "[E]xcept in rare circumstances ... when the admissibility of a video is at issue, the proper exercise of discretion requires the trial court to actually view video evidence before ruling on its admissibility."1234